roycetech/applescript-core/README.md

 ### Include Tests

 The libraries where tested mainly on macOS Monterey.
-I have tried some scripts on Big Sur and I was able to get a successful result.
+I have tried some scripts on Big Sur and I was able to get a successful result, but some libraries that rely on older CLI like plutil breaks..
 I have also worked on using macOS Ventura as well.
 Most back-end libraries should work without issues on any recent version of macOS.
 On the other hand, scripts that interact with the UI like the app wrapper libraries are almost guaranteed to fail each time a vendor releases updates to their apps.

 This project includes a system for doing spot checking by utilizing a stay open app menu to manage the case number to be tested.
 This project also includes its own unit testing functionality to ensure code quality.
 I plan to migrate the unit tests into ASUnit which I believe is a great library, having tried it out very recently.